mbedez/FaruQ-Video-Manager/README.md

 But if you absolutly don't care about my beautiful icon you can remove it and remove the line 10 too.

 You can also use `pip install -r requirements.txt` to install the necessary libraries.
+***
+## How to run FaruQ Video Manager
+Simply run the python file or his shortcut with python or do from the terminal.
+For example with the command `python3 FaruQVideoManager.py`
+***
+# Notes
+Even if the program **is not responding** it's actually running well in background, you can see what it's really doing in the console if you run it with an IDE or with python without the terminal.